Middle Eastern Pickled Turnips

 The turnips get their beautiful color from the pieces of beet that are added to the canning jar.

 The beet releases its stunning color in the brining liquid and turns the white turnips pink.
+The more beet you add, the darker the pink will be.

 You don’t have to eat the beets, but you can’t help but love the gorgeous pink color they impart on the turnips.